How to Make the Most of New Zealand in Three Weeks

 Today you have the treat of taking the ferry from the North Island to the South Island!
-We recommend a sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds (more info on Viator and Tripadvisor).
+We recommend the sunrise or sunset sailing for the best prices and the best light for a stunning journey across the Cook Strait and through the Marlborough Sounds.
 Depending on what time your sailing is, you will either have time to do something in Wellington or Picton.
 Here are some ideas.

 Things to Do in Wellington

 - Visit the Te Papa Museum to learn everything there is to know about New Zealand